Ouranosinc/Magpie/docs/authentication.rst

 Account Link Flow
 ^^^^^^^^^^^^^^^^^

-The following describes how a client can link their account on Node B with their account on Node A.
+The following describes how a client can link their account on `Node B` with their account on `Node A`.

 .. raw:: html
     :file: _static/account-link-flow.html